The Viterbo Transfer as a Map of Spectra: Introduction and Statement of Results

-In the neighborhood of the zero section of $L$, we have two canonical sections of this bundle: $\Lambda S_L$, where $S_L$ is the section in $\La(T(T^*L))$ which to a point associates the vertical directions w.r. to $L$, and similarly $\Lambda S_N$.
-The construction of $A_r^s$ is such that the space $Z_L$ does not change when perturbing $s$.
-This implies that if $\Lambda S_L$ and $\Lambda S_N$ where homotopic, we would in fact get that $Z_L$ and $Z_L'$ are homotopy equivalent.
-However, as mentioned before this is not the case in general\footnote{unless the nearby lagrangian conjecture is true, but we can of course not assume that.}.
+In the neighborhood $DT^*L\subset T^*N$ of the zero section of $L$, we have the two canonical sections of this bundle: $\SLa^L$ given by the section in $\La(T(T^*L))$ which to a point associates the vertical directions w.r. to $L$, and similarly $\SLa^N$ (restricted to the neighborhood $DT^*L$).
+The construction of $S_r^{\SLa}$ implies by homotopy invariance that the spectrum $W$ does not change when perturbing $\SLa$.
+This implies that if $\SLa^L$ and $\SLa^N$ were homotopic, we would in fact get that $W$ and $W'$ are homotopy equivalent.
+However as mentioned before this is not the case in general\footnote{unless the nearby Lagrangian conjecture is true, but we can of course not assume that.}.
+If they are not homotopic we may stabilize by adding trivial factors and get ``stabilized'' finite dimensional approximations